 MCBRYDE, J. BOLTON (1866-1925).
 COLLECTION, n.d.
 0.2 cu. ft.
 Collection consists of approximately photographs, negatives, and glass plate negatives depicting Virginia Agricultural and Mechanical College and Polytechnic Institute, Blacksburg, Montgomery County, and the New River area.
 Finding aid available online.
 Ms1992-059.

 MCCALL, CATHARINE FLOOD.
 LEGAL DOCUMENT, 1810.
 0.1 cu. ft.
 Collection consists of a court order from Henrico County, Virginia, ordering the seizure of the goods of Robert S. Smithey as payment for previously incurred debts.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-095.

 MCCALL, WILLIAM.
 LETTER, 1785.
 Resident of Franklin County, Virginia.
 Letter written to John Barr, of Holstein, regarding family matters.
 McCall mentions having a letter from "Brother Robert," who intends a trip to "Caintucky."
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-042.

 MCCAULEY, JOHN.
 LETTER, 1864.
 0.1 cu. ft.
 Resident of Salem, Virginia during the Civil War.
 Letter describing arrival at home, advising Edward (probably his son) not to accompany fellow soldiers who steal from the local populace at night, and relaying news of a benefit exhibition for soldiers in the area.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-075.